 5 Ways to Deliver Better Customer Service During a Pandemic

-The security of the familiar in our lives has quickly been overpowered by concerns around safety, rendering many of the ways we regularly do business either much more difficult or sometimes even prohibited altogether.
+The security of the familiar in our lives has quickly been overpowered by uncertainty and concerns around safety, rendering many of the ways we regularly do business either much more difficult or, sometimes, even prohibited altogether.

-Perhaps you experienced a few, if not all of these shifts: adapting work schedules to accommodate new needs at home, implementing stricter sanitation measures, limiting indoor capacity, creating new systems for carryout and delivery, relying more on phone/web to take orders and offer customer service.
-(Speaking of which, now would be a great time to focus on the service you give over the phone and in writing!
-But I digress…)
+Perhaps you experienced a few, if not all of these shifts: adapting work schedules to accommodate new needs at home, implementing stricter sanitation measures, limiting indoor capacity, creating new systems for carryout and delivery, relying more on phone/web to take orders.
+(Speaking of which, now would be a great time to focus on the service you give over the phone and in writing! )

-However, the definition of great service has undeniably shifted with each of us now facing challenges and emotions we’ve never contended with before.
-It’s now more important than ever to weave compassion and humanity into each and every interaction we have with a customer.
+But what does great service look like these days?
+It’s more important than ever to weave compassion and humanity into each and every interaction we have with a customer.
 Really listen to them.
 Make eye contact.
 Smile at them behind your mask – it will make a difference, we promise.
 And if you’re on the phone with a customer, smile then, too.
 It works wonders, you’ll see!

 Check out five of the best ways we know to deliver better customer service during the pandemic: